 And finally, you can talk to a long-term cancer survivor aka me.
 My cancer, multiple myeloma, is very different from prostate cancer, but you’d be surprised to find out how many issues we have in common.
 For example:

-As a long-term survivor (different cancer), I have spent the past 35 or so years struggling with my short-term, long-term and late-stage side effects.
+As a long-term survivor (different cancer), I have spent the past 35 or so years struggling with my long-term and late-stage side effects.
 Many of which overlap with long-term PCa survivors.

 By learning about the most common side effects of PCa therapies, you can limit, prevent or heal your therapy-related side effects.